Keith Green: Documentary

 The Keith Green Story - Your Love Broke Through, a 2002 documentary DVD about Green's life, was directed by Daren Thomas with Melody Green as executive producer.
 Narrated by Toby Mac, it was distributed by Sparrow Records.

 Film

 In 2011, Melody Green announced that a feature film about Green's life was in development.
 After the initial producers failed to exercise their final option to obtain long-term film rights, Melody began to gather a new production team.
-As of 2013, the film was under development.
+As of 2013, the film has been under development.